samkenxstream/appengine-plugins-core/README.md

 ## SDK Manager

-This library provides a mechanism for installing, adding components and updating the Cloud SDK.
+This library provides a mechanism for installing, adding components to, and updating the Cloud SDK.
 The operations are intended to run asynchronously, either on an executor or through mechanisms provided by an IDE.

 ```java
 // Create a new Managed SDK instance